geo-python/site/source/course-info/ai-tools.rst

 3. For problems or parts of problems where AI-LLM use is OK, students must indicate in writing which AI tool/model has been used and in what way.
 4. If a student uses an AI-LLM for part of an exercise where it is prohibited or fails to report the use of an AI-LLM as instructed, this will be considered cheating and will be handled as such.

-The guidelines above are based on the [University of Helsinki guidelines for the use of AI in teaching](https://teaching.helsinki.fi/system/files/inline-files/AI_in_teaching_guidelines_University%20of%20Helsinki_0.pdf).
+The guidelines above are based on the `University of Helsinki guidelines for the use of AI in teaching <https://teaching.helsinki.fi/system/files/inline-files/AI_in_teaching_guidelines_University%20of%20Helsinki_0.pdf>`_.
-More information is available in the [instructions for students](https://studies.helsinki.fi/instructions/article/using-ai-support-learning).
+More information is available in the `instructions for students <https://studies.helsinki.fi/instructions/article/using-ai-support-learning>`_.

 An introduction to AI-LLMs
 --------------------------